 Our Conclusion

-Going solar in Louisiana is more expensive than in other states, but it still offers incentives to help alleviate solar costs.
+Going solar in Louisiana is more expensive than in other states, but the state still offers incentives to help alleviate solar costs.
 We’ve covered the most significant incentive programs, but smaller city- or municipality-specific incentives may be worth exploring.
 We recommend checking DSIRE for more information.

-Use our tool below to connect with top home solar installation companies.
-You should also read our guide on the best solar companies in Louisiana to find a local installer that matches your needs and can help you obtain incentives.
+You should read our guide on the best solar companies in Louisiana to find a local installer that matches your needs and can help you obtain incentives.

 Does Louisiana have a solar tax credit?